 - Hours to a few days (acute diarrhea): diarrhea lasting up to 2 weeks is called acute diarrhea.
 The most common causes are infection (gastroenteritis).
 Less common causes include drugs such as laxative abuse and antibiotic-associated diarrhea.

-- Diarrhea in intermittent attacks (flare-ups and remissions) for long periods (months or years): most commonly occurs due to irritable bowel syndrome, other causes include alcohol abuse, lactose intolerance, other food intolerance.
+- Diarrhea in intermittent attacks (flare-ups and remissions) for extended periods (months or years): most commonly occurs due to irritable bowel syndrome.
+Other causes include alcohol abuse, lactose intolerance, and other food intolerance.

-- Continuous yellow watery diarrhea for more than 4 weeks: is usually due to chronic gut conditions such as celiac diseases, chronic infections especially in people with chronic conditions such as HIV, Diabetes.
+- Continuous yellow watery diarrhea for more than four weeks: is usually due to chronic gut conditions such as celiac disease and chronic infections, especially in people with chronic conditions such as HIV, Diabetes.
 Also, with inflammatory bowel disease and malabsorption syndromes.

 - High-grade fever.